 - With the Rutgers digital repository RUetd when depositing theses or other works, if they wish to do this, which is entirely voluntary

 - With publishers when signing publication agreements for scholarly articles and books

 Deposit agreements and publication agreements are legal contracts.
 You should read your contracts carefully, understand them, make careful decisions in negotiating them, and retain copies of them for future use.

 Respecting course materials created or provided by the instructor

-Many courses at Rutgers are organized in course management systems: eCollege, Sakai, Moodle, etc. When instructors provide course materials to students, those materials are intended for the students’ use only.
+Many courses at Rutgers are organized in learning management systems: eCollege, Sakai, Moodle, etc. When instructors provide course materials to students, those materials are intended for the students’ use only.
 The materials must be provided and used within the limits of copyright law or a license.

-Course management systems are used for:
+Learning management systems are used for:

 - Instructor’s copyrighted material (lessons, assignments, exams, etc.)